 You can verify if your table has been created successfully using SQLite command .tables command, which will be used to list down all the tables in an attached database.

 sqlite>.tables COMPANY DEPARTMENT

-Here, you can see COMPANY table twice because its showing COMPANY table for main database and test.COMPANY table for 'test' alias created for your testDB.db.
-You can get complete information about a table using SQLite .schema command as follows:
+Here, you can see the COMPANY table twice because its showing COMPANY table for main database and test.COMPANY table for 'test' alias created for your testDB.db.
+You can get complete information about a table using the following SQLite .schema command.

 sqlite>.schema COMPANY CREATE TABLE COMPANY( ID INT PRIMARY KEY NOT NULL, NAME TEXT NOT NULL, AGE INT NOT NULL, ADDRESS CHAR(50), SALARY REAL );